 Mathematics modules in the 1st academic year

-The information on this page is about the modules for the 1st year of studies for the Bachelor in Mathematics, with the Subject Examination and Study Regulations from 2019.
+This page is about the modules for the 1st year of studies for the Bachelor in Mathematics, with the Subject Examination and Study Regulations from 2019.

 The 1st year of studies